-Ellis refuses to confirm COVID diagnosis but says she’s received death threats
+Trump attorney refuses to confirm COVID-19 diagnosis, says she’s received death threats

 Attorney on the Trump campaign’s legal team, Jenna Ellis, refused to confirm for Fox News whether or not she has in fact tested positive for the coronavirus as other outlets reported Tuesday, but said she has received death threats since the news broke.

-Contrary to what other outlets have reported, Ellis told Fox News she feels fine but has been abiding by quarantine protocols, following the diagnosis of personal attorney to President Trump, Rudy Giuliani.
+Contrary to what other outlets have reported, Ellis told Fox News she feels fine but has been abiding by quarantine protocols, after the diagnosis of President Trump's personal attorney, Rudy Giuliani.

 Ellis accompanied Giuliani around the country as the campaign launched a number of lawsuits in swing states, and sat by his side throughout last week’s tour of hearings.